barrett370/ROT/content/Assignments/ICP/Interviews/demographic-business.md

 ## Do you have a system for tracking free space?
 Teams currently get priority on some desks

-We have some assigned desks which can be used but have to be vacated if the assigned person turns up.
+* We have some assigned desks which can be used but have to be vacated if the assigned person turns up.
-Currently have to walk around to find a desk.
+* Currently have to walk around to find a desk.

-Limited standing desks, but don't know where they are.
+* Limited standing desks, but don't know where they are.

-Desks have different facilities (screens etc), some stuff broken.
+* Desks have different facilities (screens etc), some stuff broken.
 Saves time by going to a desk that has everything I need.

-Some people go and use breakout areas as desks when it's very busy(these have no power), study booths.
+* Some people go and use breakout areas as desks when it's very busy(these have no power), study booths.
 None of these can be booked.

-Currently there is a person you can ask in each space what is available (group space / desks)
+* Currently there is a 'manager' for each breakout space you can ask what is available including what types space / desks